andrew-m0ses/cellular-automata-in-harmonic-space-WEB/README.md

-React component that maps up-to-4-dimensional cellular automata to rational harmonic space with over 4,000-voice polyphony.
+React component that maps up-to-4-dimensional cellular automata to rational harmonic space with a polyphonic voice threshold of over 4,000.

 UI includes controls for rule type, dimension, grid size, timing, harmonic ratio multiple for individual axes, origin frequency, and even an arpeggiation function !